 We use Stripe Connect, which means your Stripe fees are reported to you directly in your Stripe dashboard.
 We would encourage you to apply to Stripe for a non-profit rate.

-On PTAsocial (free version), we only apply the 1.5% platform fee, and this is detailed in your 'All Tickets' tab when you download the CSV spreadsheet file.
+On PlanSocial (free version), we apply the 1.5% platform fee and the Stripe fee, and these are clearly detailed in your 'All Tickets' tab when you download the CSV spreadsheet file.